BU-CS320/Summer-2019-project/INSTRUCTIONS.md

 If you would like to solve problems in your language not included on project Euler, Mark must approve a week before the due date.

 We will allow radically different projects as long as you clear it with Mark at least a week before the deadline.
 Cool options include: compilation, type inference/checking/dependent types, anything from previous semesters([Fall-2018](https://github.com/BU-CS320/Spring-2019/blob/master/project/INSTRUCTIONS.md), [Spring-2019](https://github.com/BU-CS320/Spring-2019/blob/master/project/INSTRUCTIONS.md)).

+## Project feedback/pre-grade

+We will review portions of your project by request before the due date.
+This will let you be confident you have completed the sections correctly.

+To take advantage of this create 1 piazza post for your project.
+Include a link to your repo.
+Let us know which aspect of the project you would like us to review.

+The aspects will be:
+* Parser and parser tests
+* Eval and eval tests
+* Each project euler program you choose to write

+We will give you feedback if there are problems, or let you know to expect a full grade for that section.

+Please keep adding to the one piazza post as you have more for us to review.